 class of small steam engines like the Creator steam engines used in

-popcorn machines or to power other small machines.
-These are a
+popcorn machines or to power other small machines during the era before

 favorite with collectors.